-For Students Classified as Fully English Proficient coded as fully English Proficient, as a result of the initial assessment, the school will ensure that the following steps are taken within the mandated timelines:
+For students classified as Fully English Proficient, as a result of the initial assessment, the school will ensure that the following steps are taken within the mandated timelines:

 - 1. Assign students who are not eligible for ELL services the appropriate code; and - 2.
 Create a binder for each student classified as non-English, limited English proficient, or fully English proficient.
 The school will maintain the binder and will make it available to the teachers.